42on/ceph-collect/README.md

 The tarball the tool creates contains vital information for our engineers to support our customers.

+This tool does **NOT** collect any user (object) data contents nor authentication credentials from a Ceph cluster.

 # Usage
 The first step is to download the tool from [Github](https://github.com/42on/ceph-collect).